CiscoDevNet/terraform-provider-aci/website/docs/index.html.markdown

  * `private-key` - (Optional) Path to the private key for which x509 certificate has been calculated for the user mentioned in `username`.
  * `url` - (Required) URL for CISCO APIC.
  * `insecure` - (Optional) This determines whether to use insecure HTTP connection or not.
 Default value is `true`.
+ * `validate_relation_dn` - (Optional) Flag to validate if a object with added relation Dn exists in the APIC.
+Type: Bool, Default: "true".
  * `cert_name` - (Optional) Certificate name for the User in Cisco ACI.
  * `proxy_url` - (Optional) Proxy Server URL with port number.
  * `proxy_creds` - (Optional) Proxy server credentials in the form of username:password.

 ~> NOTE: `password` or `private-key` either of one is required.